tvanantwerp/old-tomvanantwerp.com/_posts/2015-08-21-book-review-the-martian.md

   - The Martian
   - Andy Weir
 ---
 The premise of [*The Martian*](http://amzn.to/1h2hnNl) is that astronaut Mark Watney is accidentally stranded on the surface of Mars.
-He doesn't have enough food or water or anything else to survive for long, and is forced to become MacGuyer to stay alive.
+He doesn't have enough food or water or anything else to survive for long, and is forced to become MacGyver to stay alive.

 The story **of** *The Martian* is, in some ways, more incredible than the story **in** *The Martian*.
 Andy Weir wrote and published this book online as a series of free-to-read posts.
 Responding to his readers who didn't like reading books on a PC, he created a Kindle version and set the price to the minimum allowed.
 As sales grew and grew, his book became increasingly popular and is now being made into [a movie starring Matt Damon](https://www.youtube.com/watch?v=ej3ioOneTy8).
 It's an awesome tale of self-publishing success.